Cherryville, Pennsylvania

-Cherryville is a census-designated place in Lehigh Township in Northampton County, Pennsylvania.
+Cherryville is a census-designated place in Lehigh Township in Northampton County, Pennsylvania, United States.
 Its population was 1,618 as of the 2020 U.S. census.

 The village is located approximately 3 mi east of Walnutport, 12.5 mi north of Allentown and 5.5 mi northwest of Northampton.
 It is situated along Pennsylvania Route 248, between the villages of Indianland and Pennsville.
 The ZIP Code is 18035.

-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.